MW50+ headphones let you choose between on-ear or over-ear

 A number of companies allow you to remove the earpads to either clean or replace them.
 Being able to take those components off is certainly nothing new, and it's not a new function for Master & Dynamic either.
 However, the ability to change wear style out of the box is far from the usual, but there are options out there.
 The likes of Aiaiai allow for it, but that company offers fully modular headphones that allow you to swap out a lot more than just the earpads.
 With the TMA-2, there are several options for speakers, headbands and cables in addition to on-ear and over-ear pads.
 It's pretty much a build-your-own set, including the ability to buy all the spare parts you want -- including a wireless headband for adding Bluetooth connectivity.

-The MW50+ is available for pre-order today from Master & Dynamic for $399 -- $50 more than the MW50.
+The MW50+ is available for pre-order today from Master & Dynamic for $399 -- $50 less than the MW50 at full price.
+The MW50 had been discounted to $349 for a couple of weeks, but now the MW50+ is replacing that model entirely.
 At launch, the set will be available in brown/silver, black/silver and all black color options, but if the company's past is any indication, more colors should arrive later on.